superused/wordpress/wp-content/plugins/all-in-one-seo-pack/readme.txt

 = Smart XML Sitemaps and Rich Snippets (SEO Schema Markup) =

 Proper website SEO markup plays an important role in improving SEO rankings.
 That's why smart SEO experts use AIOSEO for on-page SEO optimization.
+An XML sitemap is a list of all the content on your website.
+The sitemap helps search engine bots to easily see all the content on your site in one place, The XML sitemap file is hidden from your human visitors, however search engines like Google can see it.
+Without an XML sitemap, some of your web pages may never be included in Google search results, and won't get any traffic.
+XML Sitemaps also help you tell Google which pages you DON'T want included in search results.

 Aside from the comprehensive WordPress XML sitemap feature, we also offer News SEO sitemap and Video SEO sitemap to help you improve your website's SEO ranking and get more traffic.

 AIOSEO comes with built-in smart SEO schema markup feature to help you get more traffic through SEO rich snippets, Google featured snippets, breadcrumb site links in SEO, and image SEO search results.

+We also include an easy to use Next-Gen Schema Generator to output tons of custom schema for events, job postings, recipes, how-tos, software applications, products and so much more!

 > The best SEO plugin.
 All in One SEO is the best SEO Plugin.
 I personally find it better than Yoast.
 This plugin offers so much freedom in configuration.<br>
 > hanapupu